security-notes/infobyte-faraday-wiki/Installation-CouchDB.md

 $ docker pull couchdb:1.6
 ```

-In order to persist data two directories must be created before running the container, one for the config files and one for the data.
+In order to persist data, two directories must be created before running the container, one for the config files and one for the data.

 For example